 Rabies is an acute viral infection most commonly transmitted through the saliva of infected animals.
 Most often, victims get infected through a bite or a scratch and the most common animals that spread it are dogs, but cards and monkeys in some parts of the world are also potential sources of rabies.
 The only animal thought to carry the disease in all parts of the world is the bat.
 Rabies causes inflammation of the spinal cord and brain which can be fatal if untreated.

-Rabies is found worldwide, but areas where prevalence of human infection is high include Asia, Africa and South America.
+Rabies is found worldwide, but areas where the prevalence of human infection is high, include Asia, Africa and South America.
 Transmission most commonly occurs through bites from animals e.g. dogs and monkeys.

-This is taken in the form of 3 doses, over a period of 3-4 weeks.
+This is taken in the form of 3 doses, over a period of 3-4 weeks and it’s an injection in your upper arm.
 A vaccination involving 4 doses over a period of 20-28 days can also be administered if the pre-exposure vaccine has not been received and accelerated protection is required.

 If you have been previously vaccinated against rabies but continue to be exposed to it, usually because of your job, you might need additional protection and a booster is usually highly recommended.
 In some cases, a booster is also recommended if the last time you got vaccinated against rabies was longer than one year ago.

 If you get bitten or scratched by an animal that is infected with rabies, it is imperative to seek medical help as quickly as possible, even if you had been vaccinated against it.
 You should also thoroughly wash the area you have been bitten with soap and water and the wound rinse under the tap for a couple of minutes.
 If you do have any iodine solution or alcohol, apply it to the wound.